- 1 Can it be Taken on its Own?

 Although it’s a vital component in the human body, after secretion, HGH stays active in the bloodstream for no more than a few minutes.
 However, this is sufficient time for the liver to metabolize it, converting HGH into IGF-1, a substance which has anabolic qualities.

-HGH is not the cheapest supplement, and because it can take a while to see results, using it on its own is a more expensive route.
+This is not the cheapest supplement, and because it can take a while to see results, using it on its own is a more expensive route.

 Although it can be used as part of a bulking stack, it won’t produce the best results when used on its own to pack on the pounds.
 Modest gains are possible but the muscle mass will be lean and of superior quality, rather than sheer bulk.

-However, if HGH is being used for the purposes of cutting, it can be used on its own to great effect.
+However, if being used for the purposes of cutting, it can be used on its own to great effect.
 Once again, it may not be the cheapest choice but will produce lean, dry muscle while simultaneously shredding fat.

-HGH can be stacked with other drugs to maximize benefits without substantially increasing the risk of side effects.
+Human Growth Hormone can be stacked with other drugs to maximize benefits without substantially increasing the risk of side effects.

-How it is administered
+How it is Administered

-HGH has a very short cycle within the body so users typically want it to start acting as quickly as possible after administration.
+This drug has a very short cycle within the body so users typically want it to start acting as quickly as possible after administration.

 Injection is the most popular route of administration with both intramuscular and subcutaneous options, depending on personal preference.